The Principles of Diffusion Models: Intuition of the Continuity Equation

 \subsection{Physical Interpretation of the Continuity Equation}

-Consider a small fixed control volume (a rectangular box) in 3D space centered at $\mathbf{x} = (x, y, z)$ with side lengths $\Delta x$, $\Delta y$, and $\Delta z$.
+Consider a small fixed control volume (a rectangular box) in 3D space with one corner at $\mathbf{x} = (x, y, z)$ and side lengths $\Delta x$, $\Delta y$, and $\Delta z$.
 Let $p(\mathbf{x}, t)$ denote the density of a conserved quantity (e.g., mass or probability) at position $\mathbf{x}$ and time $t$.
-The total amount of the quantity inside the box is:
+For a sufficiently small box, the total amount of the quantity inside the box is approximately:

 \paragraph{How Does the Total Change?} Changes in the total quantity can only arise from flux across the box’s boundary.
 Let $\mathbf{j}(\mathbf{x}, t)$ denote the flux vector, representing the amount of quantity flowing per unit area per unit time.